acumos/documentation/docs/AcumosUser/portal-user/dev-challenge-getting-started.rst

 Acumos AI Challenge Getting Started Guide
 =========================================

+**NOTE:** please access the `Acumos AI DevChallenge site <https://acumos-challenge.org>`_ using a desktop browser, not a mobile browser.
+The site has not been designed to support mobile browsers.

 This guide is intended to help Acumos AI Challenge participants with basic info and links to details about: